phuongle1911/Project-Tracking-Application/README.md

 ### Ethical and Legal Compliance

-All third-party libraries are used in compliance with their respective licenses.
+All third-party libraries are used in compliance with their respective licenses.<br><br> **Project License:** MIT License <https://github.com/phuongle1911/Project-Tracking-Application/blob/main/LICENSE>
-Conditions of use for this project is as folllowing:<br><br>
-**Permission:**
-  - Private use
-  - Distribution for private use

-**Limitations:**
-  - Warranty
-  - Liability

 ## System Requirements